anatoliifrolov/postgres-cxx-client/README.md

 Moreover, you are not allowed to obtain data.
 Don't be confused by the example - it is quite silly and just for demonstration purposes, normally there won't be any selects.
-The second limitation is due to the library sends and receives arguments in a binary format, but when multiple statements are passed there is no way to tell Postgres to enable binary mode.
+The second limitation is due to PgCC sends and receives arguments in a binary format, but when multiple statements are passed there is no way to tell Postgres to enable binary mode.
 Also when a select-statement is embedded somewhere between the other statements, it is impossible to get the selected data